 The Extractive Industries Transparency Initiative (EITI) is a multi-stakeholder initiative comprised of governments, companies, civil society groups, investors and international organizations.
-The EITI aims to strengthen governance by improving transparency and accountability in the extractives sector.
 It is a voluntary initiative that is implemented by countries whose governments sign-up to do so.

 Before being accepted as an EITI ‘candidate country’, governments must meet five sign-up criteria.
 Implementing the EITI involves a range of activities, but in essence it boils down to governments publishing what they receive from extractive companies and the latter publishing what they pay to governments.
 These figures are then matched up – or not, as the case may be.
 A country is deemed ‘compliant’ once it has been assessed through the validation process.

 The EITI recently adopted a new reporting standard, considerably more robust and comprehensive than before.

 The EITI Board oversees the initiative in between global conferences, which take place every two years and bring together all of the EITI stakeholders.
 For more information on the governance of EITI please visit their website.

 To view the initiative’s global progress to date, see the EITI candidate and compliant country lists.